 Not all of it is bad, though

-Through all the faults of palm oil, lest people forget that it has also helped contributing to the better lives of the orang asli.
+Despite all the faults of palm oil, lest people forget that it has also helped to contribute to the better lives of the orang asli.

 As many of orang asli’s livelihoods have changed for the worse, some have gone in a completely different direction, with different results.

 The world has changed, and a part of the orang asli community has changed, too.
 They no longer depend solely on the resources in the forest, but have traded petai, herbs, and fish for a more reliable source of living: palm oil farming.